nyuad-corebio/guru/README.md

 Note:-
 - If you run this service on a server, specify the (IP-address or hostname):8080 on the browser.
-- If you run this service on a standalone machine (e.g. laptop), specify localhost:8080 on the browser
+- If you run this service on a standalone machine (e.g. laptop), specify localhost:8080 on the browser.

 ### Installing from PyPI